-Is it the case that all Woolwich solicitor practices on the HSBC conveyancing panel are regulated by the Solicitors Regulatory Authority?
+is it true that all Woolwich solicitors on the RBS conveyancing panel are governed by the SRA?

-As a firm of solicitors, in order to be on the HSBC approved list of solicitors they would need to be overseen by the SRA.
-Many mortgage companies do list licenced conveyancers on their panel in which case such organisation would be governed by the Council of Licensed Conveyancers.
+As solicitors, in order to be on the RBS conveyancing panel they would need to be regulated by the SRA.
+The majority of banks do list licenced conveyancers on their panel and in that case the firms would be regulated by the Council of Licensed Conveyancers.

 I am expecting a AIP from HSBC this week so we can work out what to offer on a property we like as otherwise we only have online calculators to go by (which aren't taking into account credit checks etc).
 Do HSBC recommend any Woolwich solicitors on the HSBC conveyancing panel, or is it better to go independently?

 You will need to appoint Woolwich solicitors independently although you'll need to choose one on the HSBC conveyancing panel.
 The solicitor represents both you and HSBC through the process.

 After shopping around on the internet I have found a Woolwich conveyancing practitioner having checked that they are on the Nationwide conveyancing panel.
 Does my lawyer arrange the survey of the property?

 Nationwide will need an independent valuation of the property.
 Your lawyer will not arrange this.
 Usually Nationwide will appoint their own surveyor to do this, and you will have to pay for it.
 Remember that this is a valuation for mortgage purposes and not a survey.
 You may wish to consider appointing your own Woolwich surveyor to carry out a survey or prepare a home buyers report on the property.
 It is up to you to satisfy yourself that the property is structurally sound before you buy it.
 If the survey or report reveals that building work is needed, you should tell your solicitor.
 You may wish to renegotiate with the seller.